 For example, I recently paid an extra $80 (one way) to fly from San Francisco to Seattle on a first class ticket.
 Since I was flying with my bike (and, well, you can’t exactly fit that in a carry on) I would have had to pay $50 to check it on economy.
 However, it was free with the first class ticket, making the net-net increase a mere $30.

 Believe it or not, you don’t have to be a billionaire to fly in a private jet.
-With the help of private jet share or booking companies like JetSuite, Blade, and LinearAir, it’s possible for travelers to book a seat (or all of the seats) on a private jet.
-Usually, these jets fly out of smaller, local airports, allow travelers to skip TSA and show up as late as 15 minutes before their flight.
+With the help of private jet share or booking companies like JetSuite, Blade, and LinearAir, you can to book a seat on a private jet.
+Usually, these jets fly out of smaller, local airports, allow travelers to skip TSA and show up just 15-20 minutes before their flight.

 With JetSuite you can either find a seat or rent out the full plane, and they’re not that unreasonable.
 For a single seat on a roundtrip flight from SF to LA, you could get a ticket for about $400.
 If you’re willing to book last minute (as in, the day before), you book an entire jet using SuiteDeals for as low as $536 each way.
-For a group of four, that comes out to $1,072 RT total or $268 RT per person.
+For a group of four, that comes out to $1,072 roundtrip for everyone, or $268 roundtrip per person.